equinix-labs/api-training/README.md

-# Demo for Packet 2020 SKO
+# Packet API training using Terraform
 This repo will help you deploy a Packet server via Terraform for the first time on a windows machine or a Mac.
-(Linux folks you can figure this out...)
+(Linux folks should be able to figure out the delta between Mac and Linux...)

 ## Downloads
 Download the following items for your respective OS